AbhinayPoloju/weather-app/README.md

 javascript
 Copy code
 const apiKey = 'YOUR_API_KEY';
-Live Demo
-You can try out a live demo of the Weather Web Application here.

 Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: